 Regional asking price variations

 Of course, average asking prices vary from region to region, with London unsurprisingly, taking top place, with an average price of £628,284 in June 2020 – the only region to see a decrease since March (1.7%).

 Closely following London are the South East and East of England, at £419,595 and £363,066 respectively.

 Asking prices are lowest in the North East, at an average of £157,291; followed by Yorkshire and the Humber (£202,502), and the North West (£206,909).

-Average asking price to hit £300,000?
+Average asking price vs selling price

 If you’re looking to sell a house fast, get a free cash offer.